watsona22/Social-Network-API/README.md

-The purpose of this project was to build API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This social network web application allows users to share their thoughts, react to friends’ thoughts, and create a friend list.
 Social Network API utilizes Express.js routing, MongoDB database, and Mongo ODM to get, update, and delete documents.
 The dynamic components of our website are supported by JavaScript.

 ```md
 GIVEN a social network API